Flixel464/Yucon-Framework-Rojo/README.md

 # Warning

 If you are experiencing errors similar to:

-FrameworkServer is not a valid member of ServerScriptService, that means that you have to delete everything that was inserted into your game by rojo (The only things that are inserted are in StarterPlayerScripts, ServerScriptService and ReplicatedStorage) and import Yucon before starting rojo again.
+FrameworkServer is not a valid member of ServerScriptService

+That means that you have to delete everything that was inserted into your game by rojo (The only things that are inserted are in StarterPlayerScripts, ServerScriptService and ReplicatedStorage) and import Yucon before starting rojo again.

 # Placeholder Files
 If you see this placeholder.txt files in your directories, feel free to delete them, however, if they appear in your game, you can run this code in your studio command bar to get rid of them: